Tobi29/scapes-engine/README.md

   * FileSystemsJVM
   * NIOFileSystemJVM (not recommended on Android)
   * IOFileSystemJVM (only recommended on Android)

+## Content Info
+Utilities for inspecting file contents, such as guessing the MIME types (aka Media Types) of some data.

+### Artifacts
+  * ContentInfo
+  * ContentInfoJS
+  * ContentInfoJVM

 ### Dependencies
   * [Apache Tika](https://tika.apache.org) (JVM only)